sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You felt your SOUL split apart...

-...before the pieces slammed *back together* with force, your body pulsing and shimmering with the same purple light, time speeding back up as you staggered backward.
+...before the pieces slammed *back together* with force, your body lighting up at the same time, shimmering with the same purple light, time speeding back up as you staggered backward.
 Your body surged with magical energy, a roar in your ears as your SOUL, your *perseverence*, fought to keep you from falling apart.

 A gasp had your eyes snap back up to Undyne.
 She was staring at you in a mix of astonishment and horror.
 "H-How are you still standing?!
 Your HP is literally zero!"